OFAI/GermEval2024-GerMS/site/index.md

 ## GermEval2024 Shared Task: GerMS-Detect -- Sexism Detection in German Online News Fora

+**UPDATE 2024-06-25**

+* Since the question came up: for the competition phase, only the latest of several submissions will be considered, in other words, the one that is showing up on the leaderboard for the subtask.

 **UPDATE 2024-05-01**:

 * the **development phase** has started today and the training and test files have been added to the [downloads](download.html).